Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

   // multiple declaration, default values, and subsequent assignment:
     n4, m4 : int;
-    print("n4 is % and m4 is %\n", n4, m4);     // => n1 is 0 and m1 is 0
+    print("n4 is % and m4 is %\n", n4, m4);     // => n4 is 0 and m4 is 0
     n4, m4 = 1, 2;
-    print("n4 is % and m4 is %\n", n4, m4);     // => n1 is 0 and m1 is 0
+    print("n4 is % and m4 is %\n", n4, m4);     // => n4 is 1 and m4 is 2
 }

-/* Output:
-12 13
-12 13
-13 13
-x is 1 and y is hello
-s is 5 and t is 6
-s1 is 5 and t1 is 6
-n4 is 0 and m4 is 0
-n4 is 1 and m4 is 2
-*/
 ```

 In line (1) we see how several variables are declared and initialized on one line:   `n1: u8; m1: u8; n1 = 12; m1 = 13;`
 This can of course be shortened.
 A compound assignment like in line (2)
 is not allowed, but you can write: `n3, m3 := 12, 13;`
-The right hand sides in such a _multiple assignment_ can also contain expressions, even calculated at compile-time with #run.
+The right-hand sides in such a _multiple assignment_ can also contain expressions, even calculated at compile-time with #run.
 If needed, declaration and assignment can be on separate lines.

 ## 5.6 - Swapping values